 The Combine to Create residency programme includes:

-- One film/photography residency to document/support telling the Combine to Create programme story (open call / 2022)
+- One film/photography residency to document/support telling the Combine to Create programme story (open call in 2022)

 - One ‘initiation’ residency with artists Jo Hodges and Robbie Coleman who worked with FBA and the seven creative practitioners to devise a shared set of values for Combine to Create and explore the emergence of a collective and collective working.